progress/iceberg/PAS/Monitoring/INSTALL_OE117.md

          -Dwebapp=ROOT = Demo webapp name
          -Dmonitor=127.0.0.1 = IP of the monitor endpoint -Dport=8850 = Port of the monitor endpoint

-     proant health - Enable the HealthScanner function for the instance -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance -Dinstance=oepas1 = Name of PAS instance
-         -DhealthPort=8899 = Port for HealthCheck

      proant metrics - Enable/Disable collection for the instance -Dwrk=C:\OpenEdge\WRK = Parent directory for PAS instance